TomJia98/Project-2/README.md

-# 🍌 Project 2 In Development 🍌
+# 🍌 junglr. 🍌

 ![License](https://img.shields.io/badge/License-MIT-blue)

 ## Description

-    Ook
+    junglr is a message-board style app with a twist.
+To join the jungle you must

 ## Built With